 Covid-19 and British voters

-We explore the early potential political impacts of the Covid-19 pandemic in Britain.
+The Elections Unit Report 2020, The Government is losing support over its handling of coronavirus, especially among its new 2019 voters, explores the early potential political impacts of the Covid-19 pandemic in Britain.
 When Boris Johnson won a majority as Prime Minister of the Conservative Party in December 2019, he did so helped by voters who had previously voted Labour, and who also supported Brexit.

 What is the impact of the government’s handling of the pandemic on the support of the Conservatives among those new voters, and others?